iclr-blogposts/2024/_posts/2024-05-07-understanding-expressive-tgns.md

 $$.

 ## Expressiveness of Temporal Graph Network
 Recall the WL-Test that is used in GNN.
-Now to study the power of MP-TGNs it was necessary to extend the version of the 1-WL test but no one Long et al. [12] until <d-cite key="souza2022provably"></d-cite> did.
+Now to study the power of MP-TGNs it was necessary to extend the version of the 1-WL test but nobody <d-cite key="longa2023graph"></d-cite> until <d-cite key="souza2022provably"></d-cite> did.
 The Temporal WL test proposed by <d-cite key="souza2022provably"></d-cite> is simple and effective.
 The temporal 1-WL assigns colors for all nodes of $G(t)$ following the following procedure:
 1. Initialization: The colors of all node in $G(t)$ are initialized using the initial node features: $\forall v \in V, c^{0}(v)=x_v$.
 If node features are not available, all nodes receive identical colors;
 2. Refinement: At step $l$, the colors of all nodes are refined using a hash (injective) function: $\forall v \in V$, it is applied $c^{l+1}(v) = HASH(c^l(v), \{(c^{l}(u)), e_{uv}(t'), t': (u,v,t') \in G(t)\})$
 3. Termination: The test stops when the colors diverge, returning non-ismorphic.
 If the test runs until the number of different colors stops increasing, the test is deemes inconclusive.